SujalAhrodia/30_Days_Of_Code/README.md

 If the book is returned after the expected return month but still within the same calendar year as the expected return date, then 500* no. of months .
 If the book is returned after the calendar year in which it was expected, there is a fixed fine of 10000.
 Input Format
+>2.
+Given a binary tree, determine if it is height-balanced.
+For this problem, a height-balanced binary tree is defined as: a binary tree in which the depth of the two subtrees of every node never differ by more than 1.
 ### Day27
 >1.
 Since the problem is not explained properly, please check it [here](https://www.hackerrank.com/challenges/30-testing/problem)
 ### Day 28